When did Greek science get started?

 Greek scientists got their first lessons in astronomy from the Babylonians, who were very good at astronomy and also very interested in it.
 Then they started to observe the planets and the sun for themselves.
 Greek astronomers like Thales figured out that the earth was round, and what caused eclipses.

 Other Greek scientists went and studied in Egypt, as some people think Pythagoras did in the 500s BC.
 Pythagoras worked on geometric proofs (he’s said to have been the first to prove the Pythagorean Theorem) and he also tried to organize music theory.
 Although Greek men usually didn’t let women study science, some women did study with Pythagoras.

-  Beginning around 450 BC, Greek men also studied medicine from Egyptian doctors.
-Then Hippocrates and other Greek doctors wrote books about medicine.
 Greek doctors tried to figure out a scientific theory that explained diseases.
 They thought if you were sick you had too much or too little of four basic substances: blood, black bile, yellow bile, or phlegm (boogers).
-That wasn’t right, but it sounded super scientific and a lot of people were convinced.
-Doctors in India and China had similar ideas, but maybe a little later.

 In the 300s BC, Plato worked on figuring out how people’s souls and brains worked.
 Then Aristotle worked on observing plants and animals.
 He organized the different kinds of plants and animals into types.
 That’s yet another way of creating order out of chaos.

 Greek people also developed theories that you could tell a person’s character from the shape of their head or their eyes or fingers.
 Indian scientists also shared these ideas, though nobody knows who had the ideas first.

 Richer countries attracted more scientists